-1.4 The Quantum Virtual Machine (QVM)
+1.4.1 The Quantum Virtual Machine (QVM)

-The Rigetti Quantum Virtual Machine is an implementation of the Quantum Abstract Machine from A Practical Quantum Instruction Set Architecture.
-It is implemented in ANSI Common LISP and executes programs specified in the Quantum Instruction Language (Quil).
+The Rigetti Quantum Virtual Machine is an implementation of the Quantum Abstract Machine from A Practical Quantum Instruction Set Architecture.1 It is implemented in ANSI Common LISP and executes programs specified in the Quantum Instruction Language (Quil).

 Quil is an opinionated quantum instruction language: its basic belief is that in the near term quantum computers will operate as coprocessors, working in concert with traditional CPUs.
 This means that Quil is designed to execute on a Quantum Abstract Machine that has a shared classical/quantum architecture at its core.

 The QVM is a wavefunction simulation of unitary evolution with classical control flow and shared quantum classical memory.

-1.4.1 Using the QVM
+Using the QVM

 After downloading the SDK, the QVM is available on your local machine.
-You can initialize a local QVM instance by doing the following:
+You can initialize a local QVM server by typing qvm -S into your terminal.
+You should see the following message.